Hi there, Change Makers

 Cultivating hemp for textile fibre is an ancient practice, however with the advent of modern agriculture and the invention of synthetic textiles, the processing required for hemp meant it could not compete economically with these alternatives.
 Renaissance Fiber has developed a degumming method based on the natural degradation of plant fibres observed in tidal streams, using far less energy than traditional hemp processing and creating hemp fibre that is more affordable and higher quality than other fibre types.
 At the same time, their process sequesters carbon in the effluent, which can be returned to the ocean as a natural carbon sink.

-If you wish to learn more about biomimicry, we recommend starting your Biomimicry learning journey with us.
-Here you'll get the practical knowledge of how to apply Biomimicry to your own design, get a learn biomimicry certificate which is recognised globally (and endorsed by the Biomimicry Institute), and so much more.
+Through these courses you'll get practical knowledge of how to apply Biomimicry to your own design, get a learn biomimicry certificate which is recognised globally (and endorsed by the Biomimicry Institute), and so much more.
 Check out our courses here today.

 If you have a project or idea and are looking to build it with Biomimicry in mind, join our 6-month Practitioners course to get hands-on with Nature.